 - The defendant failed to immediately stop his or her vehicle at the scene of the accident, provide reasonable assistance to persons injured and provide identifying information.

 To immediately stop means to stop the vehicle as soon as reasonably safe to do so under the circumstances.

 To provide reasonable assistance means to do all reasonable things under the circumstances to provide medical assistance if any injured person is not already being assisted.
 This include providing transportation for any victim if that is reasonable under the circumstances.

-For VC 20001 is does not matter who caused the accident.
+On hit and run cases it does not matter who caused the accident.
 The duty to provide reasonable assistance is on the defendant even if the defendant did not cause the accident.